SteffanSingh/RecipeKeeper/README.md

 ## Deployment

-The Book Library application is currently deployed on PythonAnywhere.
+The Recipe Keeper application is currently deployed on Vercel.com.
 You can access the live version of the application at [https://recipe-keeper-livid.vercel.app/](https://recipe-keeper-livid.vercel.app/).

 ## Demo